EduPonz/easynmea/docs/rst/developer_documentation/docs_testing.rst

 Documentation Testing
 =====================

-This section describes the tests implemented for the *OpenNMEA* documentation:
+This section describes the tests implemented for the *EasyNMEA* documentation:

-1. ``opennmea-documentation-test``: An executable generated to check that all code snippets in the documentation compile.
+1. ``easynmea-documentation-test``: An executable generated to check that all code snippets in the documentation compile.
    This way, whenever we make an API change, we will be forced to update the documentation to reflect it, and in that way we make sure that all the code in the documentation is up to date.